What is Op-Med?

 Send an email to email@example.com.
 Please include "Submission" in the subject line.
 Include in the email:

-- Your Doximity profile URL (Note: At this time, we only accept articles by authors who are MD/DOs or students, NPs or students, PAs or students, CRNAs or students, or PharmDs or students.
-Authors of other credentials may co-author with someone of the accepted credentials.)
+- Your Doximity profile URL (Note: At this time, we only accept articles by authors who are MD/DOs or students, NPs or students, PAs or students, CRNAs or students, or PharmDs or students.)

 Please do not include sensitive patient information in your submission.
 This includes patient ages, patient names, and dates of treatment.
 If you include altered patient names or details, please write a disclaimer stating you have done so.
 Polished final drafts only.
 Please include any and all references you used to write your piece, hyperlinks preferred.